Epididymitis in Children and Teens

 Pain during urination or ejaculation

-If symptoms don't improve within 48 hours of treatment, the doctor may want to re-examine your child.
-If symptoms don't clear up within three days, he will likely be checked for other conditions.
+If symptoms don't improve within 72 hours of treatment, the provider may want to re-check